Fertility Supplements for Women:

 - Pregnancy and fetal support

-Below we’ll go into each of these ideas a bit more before sharing some specific nutrients you want to look for in a fertility supplement for women.
+Below, we’ll explain each of these ideas a bit more before sharing some specific nutrients you want to look for in a fertility supplement for women.

 Supplements for Egg Quality

-Egg quality is, in essence, the key measure of female fertility.
+Egg quality is, in essence, a key measure of female fertility.
 There are a few ways to measure egg quality, including:

-- From a genetic standpoint (i.e., is the egg chromosomally normal or abnormal?), which determines its ability to develop normally and be fertilized.
+- From a genetic standpoint, the egg is chromosomally normal or abnormal, which determines its ability to develop normally and be fertilized

 - IVF fertilization rates